opendcs/opendcs/docs/source/start-lrgs.rst

     sudo firewall-cmd --zone=public --add-port=16003/tcp --permanent

 You will need to set your environment.
 Add the following to .bashrc, if using bash.
-Otherwise adjust to your choosen shell.
+Otherwise adjust to your chosen shell.

 .. code-block:: bash